CultivateHQ/cultivateHQ.com/source/posts/2015-11-04-phoenix-elm-8.md

     We then change our `main` function so that it calls the `html` function on the function returned by our `app` function.
 This gives us access to the HTML that results from the View function we passed to StartApp.

     Likewise we create a [port](http://elm-lang.org/guide/interop#ports) so that we can use any [tasks](http://elm-lang.org/guide/reactivity#tasks) that pass through StartApp.
-We'll discuss tasks and ports more later on.
+We'll discuss tasks and ports more in later posts.

 2. In order to be able to use the new StartApp and related packages we need to change our existing `StartApp.Simple` import to the following: